morefreeze/morefreeze.github.io/_wiki/content/language/vim.md

     - `"+` system clipboard, like `ctrl-c`, then use `"+y` will paste content in vim

 - `q{register}q` will clear a register content

+## Dance with Command

+1. `q:` open command window when normal mode, you can edit history of command or re-reun it while press `<CR>`
+1. `<c-f>` open command window when command mode
+1. If you need copy current word under cursor when command mode, press `<c-r><c-w>`. `<c-r><c-a>` for whole [WORD][2]
+1. Consider below situation:

+    You want to replace something with regex, but you may need construct regex many times, and then use `:s/regex/replace/g`

+    Here is solution:

+    1. Use `/regex1` to match and see the result
+    2. The result is not what I want, change it with `/regex2`
+    3. You can use `q/` to find command history, repeat step 2-3 until perfect match
+    4.  `:%s//replace/g`. if pattern is omit it will use last match.